syanix/SupplyChainSystem/context.md

 ### Recent Changes

+- Implemented pre-built artifacts deployment strategy:
+  - Modified Dockerfile to use pre-built artifacts instead of building during deployment
+  - Updated GitHub Actions workflows to build once and deploy the artifacts
+  - Added `--prebuilt` flag to Vercel deployments
+  - This improves deployment speed and consistency across environments
+- Created Fly.io applications:
+  - Installed Fly.io CLI locally
+  - Created `supply-chain-system-api` for production
+  - Created `supply-chain-system-api-staging` for staging
+  - This resolves the "Could not find App" error during deployment
 - Fixed GitHub Pages deployment permissions:
   - Added explicit `permissions` section to the deployment dashboard workflow
   - Granted `contents: write` and `pages: write` permissions to the GITHUB_TOKEN